leoole100/fp2/README.md

   With diverse extensions.
 On debian you can install them with `sudo apt install texlive texlive-fonts-extra`.
 - [Python](https://www.python.org/)\
 `sudo apt install python python-pip`
+- Roboto font is used for plots.
+You can install it with `sudo apt install fonts-roboto`.

 To run the python scripts create a virtual environment and install the requirements:
 ```bash